Curry091104/immigration-consultant-capstone/README.md

 ### Contributors

 ### License
-This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License](LICENSE)
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE)